timothymcmackin/tezos-hackathon-jump-start/README.md

 You can also get the address for the contract, which starts with `KT1`, and look it up in a [Block explorer](#getting-information-about-tezos) to see its transactions, tokens, and storage.

-#### Archetype

-Archetype is a high-level language designed specifically for writing Tezos smart contracts.
-It does not have an online IDE, so you have to install it locally; see https://archetype-lang.org/.

-For a walkthrough, see https://docs.tezos.com/tutorials/smart-contract/archetype.

 ## Creating tokens

 Tokens are managed by smart contracts, so the first step to creating tokens is to create a smart contract.